 If you have a gun in your home, Ward 6 Council Member Steve Kozachik is making it really easy for you to secure it by giving away free gun locks.

 Kozachik says the idea came from an incident that happened almost ten years ago.
-A woman took her own life with a gun that was unsecured in her home.
+A woman who was dating a police officer from a local agency died by suicide with his unsecured gun.

 Now, Kozachik wants anyone who owns a gun, law enforcement or not, to make sure it stays out of the wrong hands.